jjmrocha/TestEmbedHTTP/README.md

 ```

 ## License
-EmbedHTTP is licensed under the MIT License.
+This code and tests are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.